SwiftGraphs/Grape/README.md

 > [!IMPORTANT]
 > When working with 3D contents, you probably need `Float` types instead of `Double`.
 The example here manually cast `Double` to `Float`.
-> The `float32` branch provides out-of-box support for `Float` through generics.
+> The `float32` branch relaxes the generic constraint from `Scalar == Double` to `Scalar: ExpressibleByFloatLiteral`, which allows you to get out-of-box supports for other floating point types.
 However, the performance will be downgraded.
-I’ll try to fix that.
+I’m trying to find a workaround.

 <br/>